heytonyy/apcsa-review/Unit 2 - Using Objects/README.md

 - B) is null
 - C) A NullPointerException is thrown
 - D) Nothing is printed  **Answer: A) null is null**

-**Explanation:** In Java, concatenating null with a string implicitly converts null to the string "null".
-So, s + " is null" becomes "null is null".
-Note that this does NOT throw a NullPointerException because no method is being called on s.
 - E) " is null"

 ## Sample Free Response Question